daveselinger/covid-19-hackathon/README.md

 - [The New England Journal of Medicine](https://www.nejm.org/coronavirus)
 - [The Lancent: Infectious Diseases](https://www.thelancet.com/journals/laninf/home)
 - [JAMA Network: Covid-19 Collection](https://jamanetwork.com/journals/jama/pages/coronavirus-alert)

-**Note: If you wish to keep your idea/project private, please do not enter this hackathon.**

-By participating in this hackathon, participants agree to be bound by all of the terms and conditions as set out below.

-#### Hackathon Requirements
-1. Teams must be comprised of 1-5 people.

-2. You have to create a public github repository for your entry with the MIT License.

-3. Participants are not allowed to enter in projects containing confidential information or subject to the proprietary rights of any person or entity.

-#### How Will My Entry be Potentially Used?

-By participating in the hackathon, you agree to ALL of the following statements:

-1. You understand and acknowledge that your entry/submission in their entirety will become open source (MIT License) and made publicly available to everyone.
-You agree to make any code produced/submitted for the hackathon (your entry’s github repository) available under the terms of The MIT License and other created works under the terms of the CC BY-SA 4.0 licence. **Participant hereby irrevocably licenses all Work Product under the MIT License located at https://opensource.org/licenses/MIT.** "Work Product" means all ideas, concepts, proposals, materials, and all other work product of any nature whatsoever, that are created, prepared, produced, conceived, or reduced to practice by Participant solely or jointly with others during the Hackathon.
-Participant represents and warrants that, to the best of his or her knowledge, the Work Product is and will be Participant’s own original work and does not and will not infringe the intellectual property or proprietary rights of any third party, including, without limitation, any third party patents, copyrights or trademarks.

-2. You understand and acknowledge that after the submission deadline has passed, your project (github repository) that has been submitted to the hackathon cannot be deleted or made private.
-Your project repository will also be featured on the AI For Mankind Covid-19 hackathon github page after the hackathon has concluded.
-3. You understand and acknowledge that others may have developed or commissioned materials similar or identical to your entry and you waive any claims you may have resulting from any similarities to your entry.
-4. You understand that you will not receive any compensation for use of your entry.

-Note: If you do not agree to above and want to keep your idea/project private, please do not enter this hackathon.

-#### Rules of Conduct
-1. Respect each other.
-2. Do not violate copyrights, trademarks, or other such rights.
-3. Observe data protection legislation.

-Note: Teams can be disqualified from the competition at the organizer's discretion.
-Reasons might include but are not limited to breaking the Hackathon Rules or other unsporting behavior.

 #### References
 1. [The MIT License](https://opensource.org/licenses/MIT)